HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - interface 🖐️ used
   - contract
   - module 🖐️ used
-  - call stack
+  - call stack 👂 heard
 - Functions
   - signature 🖐️ used
   - argument 🖐️ used
   - parameter 🖐️ used
   - pure function 🖐️ used
   - lambda expression 🖐️ used
-  - side effects
+  - side effects 👂 heard
   - closure 🖐️ used
   - partial application
   - curry
   - higher order
   - recursion 🎓 known
   - callback 🖐️ used
-  - listener 🖐️ used
+  - listener
   - compose
-  - pipe 🖐️ used
+  - pipe
   - memoize
   - wrapper
   - functor